maryrosecook/coquette/README.md

 ##### Move the view

-You can use `coquette.renderer.setViewCenterPos()` to move the position of the view around the world.
-For example, to make the view follow a specific object, you could call `setViewCenterPos(specificObj.pos)` in the `update()` function of your game:
+You can use `c.renderer.setViewCenter()` to move the position of the view around the world.
+For example, to make the view follow a specific object, you could call `setViewCenter(specificObj.pos)` in the `update()` function of your game:

 ```javascript
   var Game = function() {